sourcefrog/cargo-mutants/README.md

 possible to show a text diff of the mutation and should make it easier to understand any error messages from the build of the mutated code.

+## Using Enucleate

+* Trees that `deny` style lints such as unused parameters are likely to fail to build when mutated, without really saying much about the value of the tests.

 ## Further thoughts

 To make this faster on large trees, we could keep several scratch trees and test them in parallel,